ksoichiro/gradle-eclipse-aar-plugin/README.md

 1. Select `File` > `Import`.
 1. Select `General` > `Existing Projects into Workspace` and click `Next`.
 1. Click `Browse` and select project root directory.
-1. Check `Search` for nested projects.
+1. Check `Search for nested projects`.
 1. Select all projects and click next.
+   Note that if you've imported projects in Eclipse before, there might be `bin` directories and they might be recognized as projects, but don't select them.
-1. Some warning messages will be generated, but ignore them and wait until build finishes.
+1. Some warning messages might be generated, but ignore them and wait until build finishes.

 ### Run the app